Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 Then we consider the local fermion parity with its rotation and reflection symmetry properties:

-Hence these 6 Majorana fermions form a projective representation of the symmetry group $\mathbb{Z}_2^f\times p6m$ that cannot be gapped out in a symmetric way, and the corresponding 1D FSPT state decoration is \textit{obstructed} because of the violation of the no-open-edge condition.
+Hence these 6 Majorana modes break fermion parity symmetry and cannot be gapped out in a symmetric way.
+The corresponding 1D FSPT state decoration is \textit{obstructed} because of the violation of the no-open-edge condition.

-1D FSPT state decoration on $\tau_3$ leaves 4 dangling Majorana fermions at each $\mu_2$ and 6 dangling Majorana fermions at each $\mu_3$.
-Similar with the 1D FSPT state decoration on $\tau_2$ case, 6 Majorana fermions at each $\mu_3$ cannot be gapped out in a symmetric way: consider the Majorana fermions as the edge modes of decorated Majorana chains on $\tau_3$ at each $\mu_3$, with the following rotation and reflection symmetry properties: (all subscripts are taken with modulo 3):
+1D FSPT state decoration on $\tau_3$ leaves 4 dangling Majorana modes at each $\mu_2$ and 6 dangling Majorana modes at each $\mu_3$.
+Similar with the 1D FSPT state decoration on $\tau_2$ case, 6 Majorana modes at each $\mu_3$ cannot be gapped out in a symmetric way: consider the Majorana modes as the edge modes of decorated Majorana chains on $\tau_3$ at each $\mu_3$, with the following rotation and reflection symmetry properties: (all subscripts are taken with modulo 3):

 with the local fermion parity and its rotation and reflection symmetry properties:

 Thus 1D FSPT state decoration on $\tau_3$ is \textit{obstructed}, and it does not contribute nontrivial crystalline TSC because of the violation of the no-open-edge condition.